Pillar 3a: What you need to know about your private pension plan

 When and how can I make withdrawals from my Pillar 3a?

-In principle, you can withdraw money from your Pillar 3a as soon as you have reached normal retirement age, i.e. at the age of 64 for women and 65 for men.
+In principle, you can withdraw money from your Pillar 3a as soon as you have reached normal retirement age.
 However, you already have the flexibility to withdraw 3a funds up to five years earlier, or five years later.
 This flexibility is being maintained in the “AHV 21 reform of the AHV system”.

 As soon as you withdraw your capital, you must pay tax on your 3a assets at the tax rate in effect for pension assets.

 However, there are certain exceptions to withdrawing Pillar 3a without retiring: